patriceguyot/Yin/README.md

 $python yin.py

 All parameters (i.e frequence min, frequence max, harmonic threshold) in the yin.py function should be adapted to obtain good results.
+See the article \[1\] for more details.

 ## Authors